prakrititz/CircidianLightning-Eyantra/README.md

 Arduino and Simulation modes are planned for future releases.

 ## 🔜 Next Steps
-* Integration with sunset/sunrise by location API to automatically configure circadian lighting for any location/timezone [DONE]
+* Integration with sunset/sunrise by location API to automatically configure circadian lighting for any location/timezone [DONE].
 * Introduction of various color specific matrices to offer color-targeted Circadian Lighting for different rooms.
 For example, green-ish circadian lighting in hospital operating rooms, warm or natural in cosy areas, blue-ish in areas which need more productivity.
+* Deployment on Docker or Creation of a Mobile App.